 The explosion of productivity apps, mobile or otherwise, have changed the way workers across all industries complete their duties and interact with their employers.
 According to one study, the manufacturing sector saw a 41% growth in its use of cloud apps, while the healthcare industry’s app growth was 36 percent.
-Using apps to track time and attendance of workers is just one way that employers are automating their labor and payroll administration.
+Using contractor time tracking apps to track time and attendance of workers is just one way that employers are automating their labor and payroll administration.

 While the cloud-based model of software delivery is a winner for fulfilling so many business operations, there are some drawbacks to using an app to track time and attendance data.
 Companies need to assess these challenges before committing to a system that only provides app-based time tracking.